cloudberrydb/cloudberrydb-site/src/pages/contribute/code.md

 workflow, and for the dev teams to become acquainted with you.

-In addition, all code contributors are required to sign a Contributor License Agreement (CLA), you can sign it as CLAassistant prompts when submitting your first Pull Request.
+In addition, all code contributors are required to sign a Contributor License Agreement (CLA), you can sign it as CLA assistant prompts when submitting your first Pull Request.

 :::caution

-It's not required for upstream contributors to sign CLA if you cherry pick the commits from upstream projects like PostgreSQL or Greenplum Database, so just ignore the CLAassistant's warning, which will don't block your PR's merge.
+It's not required for upstream contributors to sign CLA if you cherry pick the commits from upstream projects like PostgreSQL or Greenplum Database, so just ignore the CLA assistant's warning, which will not block your PR's merge.

 :::